mshsstemclub/mshsstemclub.github.io/BuildingAResistorToProvideLightFromAnLED.md

 ![](images/STEMClubProjectWeek6B.jpg)

-This project students worked together to build a resistor circuit to provide maximum light output from an LED while maintaing safe current.
+This project students worked together to build a resistor circuit to provide maximum light output from an LED while maintaining safe current.

 Students were given a quick lesson on Ohms, volts, and amps.